JCR-UK

 (c.1900 - 6 January 1933)

 Born in Leeds and educated at Manchester Yeshiva, Rabbi Harrison received semicha from Rabbi Unterman in Liverpool.
 He was minister to the Grimsby Hebrew Congregation, Lincolnshire from 1923 (and minister of the Grimsby Beit Hamedresh from at leadt 1929) until his death, aged only 32, in 1933.
 He was secretary to Grimsby Zionist society and was critical of Chaim Weizmann's leadership of the movement.
 Rabbi Harrison was a noted Talmud scholar.
-He is buried in Grimsby Jewish cemetery (Jewish Chronicle obituary 13 January 1933, and various reports and letters to the press)
+He is buried in Grimsby Jewish cemetery (JYB obituary 13 January 1933, and various reports and letters to the press)

 Rev. Louis Harrison